nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `FoodDiary` will be populated with a list of `Entry`, each contains: `Name`, `Address`, `Price` , `Rating`, `Review`, `TagCategory` and `TagSchool`.

 Step 2.
-The user executes `View <INDEX>`, for whichever entry with lengthy reviews he/she wants to view.
+The user executes `view <INDEX>`, for whichever entry with lengthy reviews he/she wants to view.

 Step 3.
 If the user input is invalid, an error message will be displayed in the command box, If the entry specified do not exist, the filteredEntryList will be empty and no entry will be displayed on the Main Window.